-Connect to the SSIS Catalog database (SSISDB) in Azure
+Connect to the SSIS Catalog (SSISDB) in Azure

-Get the connection information you need to connect to the SSISDB Catalog database hosted on an Azure SQL Database server.
+Find the connection information you need to connect to the SSIS Catalog (SSISDB) hosted on an Azure SQL Database server.
 You need the following items to connect:

 - fully qualified server name